SudoSharma/sentence_similarity_app/README.md

 - No GPU required or utilized.

 ## Instructions
 This is the directory structure you should have once you've cloned this repository.
+You'll have to make sure you have [git lfs](https://git-lfs.github.com/) installed before cloning.

     $ tree -I __pycache__ -F -n
     .